-- The version I read was more like the second: Before the invention of Zazen, (sitting in meditation), The only method the master had was abruptness.
+- Before the invention of Zazen, (sitting in meditation), The only method the master had was abruptness.
 A student undertook to study with a master, who did not give the student any peace.
 At any time, night or day, the master would sneak up on the student and hit him.
 After many years, one day when the student was tasting what he was cooking in the pot, the master came up behind him and gave him a tremendous blow.
 The student, concentrating on the pot, automatically parried the blow with the pot lid in his hand.
 The master said, "Go find yourself another master; I have nothing more to teach you." -- IanRichmond?

 - These sound like bastardized versions of the story of Matajuro.
 Yagyu Matajuro was a young member of the Yagyu family, famous for the family tradition of swordsmanship.
 However Matajuro's father was disappointed in his son's tendency towards laziness and banished him from the dojo.
 Matajuro resolved to seek out a master and return as a great swordsman.